This post contains affiliate links.

 - Spirulina: Include spirulina powder to give your body a boost of protein, B vitamins, and iron!

-Last but not least, give your blueberry popsicles a remix by adding a few new flavors.
+Lastly, give your blueberry popsicles a remix by adding a few new flavors.

 - Bananas: Treat yourself to a yummy blend of blueberries and bananas by replacing half of the blueberries with chopped banana!